ml5js/ml5-website-v02-docsify/docs/reference/bodypose.md

     - String: The type of model to use.
 Default: "MULTIPOSE_LIGHTNING".
   - _enableSmoothing_ - Optional
     - Boolean: Whether to smooth the pose landmarks across different input images to reduce jitter.
 Default: true.

+  Options for the MoveNet model only:
+  - _minPoseScore_ - Optional
+    - Number: The minimum confidence score for a pose to be detected.
+Default: 0.25.
+  - _multiPoseMaxDimension_ - Optional
+    - Number: The target maximum dimension to use as the input to the multi-pose model.
+Must be a mutiple of 32.
+Default: 256.
+  - _enableTracking_ - Optional
+    - Boolean: Track each person across the frame with a unique ID.
+Default: true.
+  - _trackerType_ - Optional
+    - String: Specify what type of tracker to use.
+Default: "boundingBox".
+  - _trackerConfig_ - Optional
+    - Object: Specify tracker configurations.
+Use tf.js settings by default.

   Options for the BlazePose model only:
   - _runtime_ - Optional